What is a “Shitty Tour”?

 Where can I stay in Rio de Janeiro?

 Some of our students look for accommodation themselves and like to stay in Hostels while in Brazil.
 Rio is an expensive city, so you could potentially be paying a lot of money for a nice room in a top location.
 Caminhos can also help you find a better place for your stay in Brazil, so you don’t need to look around for places and people you may not know.
-We work with trustworthy people and companies that can better provide you with a good room and friendly vibe, which is great for beginning to understand the way people from Rio are.
+We work with trustworthy people and companies that can better provide you with a good room and friendly vibe, which is great for beginners to understand the way people from Rio are.
 We have a few options for you: Homestay in Rio de Janeiro and apartment share or apartment rental.
 Also, if you have any problems with your accommodation, Caminhos is guaranteed to help you as soon as possible, so your stay in Rio is as smooth as possible.
 Contact us and we can give you a price for the time you’re staying in Brazil and the type of accommodation in Rio de Janeiro that better suits you.